-The unprecedented combination of depth and area provided by the LSST will be exploited to find rare alignments, such as clusters that create multiple images of background sources.
-By determining the gravitational strength at several locations in these systems, LSST images will allow accurate, detailed reconstructions of the distribution of matter in the clusters.
+The unprecedented combination of depth and area provided by Rubin Observatory will be exploited to find rare alignments, such as clusters that create multiple images of background sources.
+By determining the gravitational strength at several locations in these systems, Rubin Observatory images will allow accurate, detailed reconstructions of the distribution of matter in the clusters.

 Other lenses will be used to look out, revealing further insights into cosmic structure or giving us a closer look at rare objects.
 Some examples include lenses that show multiple images of supernovae, instances where light rays have been bent by more than one lens, and unusual strong lenses with complicated mass structures.